 The creation of the 50ha native woodland at Formonthills provides a very significant addition to the local landscape and biodiversity.
 It all the more important for integrating these benefits into the urban fringe and providing an interface with the more open landscape of the Lomond Hills.
 Fife generally has a very fragmented and low level of woodland cover, and much of the existing resource is either coniferous or non-native broadleaved.
-There is little existing woodland bordering the site.
+The new woodlands at Formonthills border little existing woodland outside of the site.